soodaayush/udemy-price-tracker/README.md

 ## Challenges

-Since I was new to web scraping and messaging, I struggled with implementing those.
+Finding what specific elements to target when scraping Udemy's website.

+## Lessons Learned

+I learned the fundamentals of web scraping using Pyppeteer.
+I learned how to use Twilio's text messasing service.

 ## The Service